jorisfalter/datetracker/README.md

 Purpose of tool: store important dates and send automated emails

 Tech: NextJS; SqLite;
 Deployed on Vercel
-Need to implement an email program
+Need to implement an email program, Postmark

 Need to do "npm run build" before deploying!